tjwh/SWE3643_Project/README.md

 # KSU SWE 3643 Software Testing and Quality Assurance Semester Project: Web-Based Calculator
 Contained here is a web-based calculator built using C# and Blazor.
-NUnit is used for unit tests and playwright is used for end-to-end testing.
+NUnit is used for unit tests and Playwright is used for end-to-end testing.

 ## Table of Contents
 - [Environment](#environment)